-Never believe in everything you read especially when it comes to advertising material.
-Sierra On-Line’s Golf Challenge was marketed as a game where parents finally could beat their kids, making you believe it was somewhat true to the real game of golf where skills, techniques, and knowledge of the different clubs and Newtonian physics were needed for success.
+Never believe in everything you read, especially when it comes to advertising material.
+Sierra On-Line’s Golf Challenge was marketed as a game where parents finally could beat their kids, making you believe it was somewhat true to a real game of golf where skills, techniques, and knowledge of the different clubs and Newtonian physics were needed for success.
 The truth was, in reality, a far cry from that.

 The computerized version of golf earned its mainstream fame in the latter part of the ’80s with Accolade’s Jack Nicklaus series and Access Software’s Leader Board and later its hugely popular Links series.
 Technology was now fast enough to do complicated simulations, a perfect fit if you wanted to create a realistic golf game.
 But rewind a decade and this was far from what the late ’70s and early ’80s technology could muster.
 Yet, in the young but thriving industry, nothing was deemed impossible.
 Everything could be simplified, boiled down to the bare minimum, and blanks filled in by the imagination of the player.
 But for a computer golf game to resemble the real-life challenges many different factors had to be present, something a bit optimistic for a real-time game running on a 1 Mhz processor with 4Kb of memory.

-In 1980 more than 13 million people played 15 holes or more of golf in the US, making it one of the most popular sports, indeed a great incentive to try and move the game onto video game consoles and personal computers.
+In 1980 more than 13 million people played 15 holes or more of golf in the US, making it one of the most popular sports and a great incentive to try and move the game onto video game consoles and personal computers.
 Video and computer games not only reached a core audience for any given genre but in general had a much more widespread reach, anything that could be played was played, good or bad.

 In 1978 Magnavox Odyssey owners got the chance to play golf on their television sets.
 While the graphics were clunky and so the gameplay, it was definitely a start.
 In 1980, Atari released Golf for its Atari 2600 console, and in 1982 Sierra On-Line released Golf Challenge for the otherwise rather capable Atari 8-bit line of home computers.
 Common for all of these early attempts were that none managed to incorporate more than simple mechanics resulting in games that in reality hadn’t much to do with real-life golf, other than getting the ball in the hole, that is.